An Accessible Kitchen and Bath Remodel Make Good Sense

 Over budget, but increasing home value

 As renovators go, I was a fearful first-timer.
 I am an HGTV addict, but this is New York City—rooms are smaller and costs are higher.
 Originally, I budgeted $85,000 for the two rooms, not including appliances.
 After hearing bids, I upped it to $100,000, but permit costs and other extras brought me to $107,000, and when I added high-end appliances, I was up to $120,000.
-I traded in American Express and Citibank points and cashed in a loose-change bank for a total of almost $5,000!
+I traded in American Express and Citibank points for a total of almost $5,000!
 Was I upset?
 No, I deserve this renovation, and I have increased my home’s value.

 Every time I walk into either room, I’m filled with joy.
 The laundry space, and not having to lug my clothes to the basement, makes me smile.
 My bathroom appreciation grows one step (into the shower ) at a time!
 For years, when I went to other people’s homes, I wished I could have spaces like these.
 Now I do.
 I am so very grateful.